arnavthapar/arnavs-macropad/README.md

 - 3d Printed Case (Top and Bottom)
 - 4x Bolts

-The schematic and PCB were made in KiCAD, and the case was built in Fusion.
+The schematic and PCB were made in KiCad, and the case was built in Fusion.

 ## Schematic